I have only come here seeking knowledge

 According to Steiner the self has seven layers.
 First we have the physical body, which is enormously complex, and about which there is no shortage of scientific literature.
 I could spend a lifetime studying nothing but the physical body and still not understand it.
 Then there is the ethereal body.
 This one was new to me when I first read, How to Know Higher Worlds, and Founding a Science of the Spirit.
 I was suspicious of Steiner at first, thought he might be some kind of charlatan who just made stuff up.
 His writing all seemed so strange and fantastic.

 Then while doing some independent study I read about the same seven layers of the being in, An Introduction to Theosophy, by Helena Blavatsky, with the same names as Steiner used.
 She gave the source as Tibetan Buddhism.
-According to Steiner, we share our physical body with all physical forms, and our ethereal body with all life.
+According to Steiner, all physical forms have physical bodies, everything living also has an ethereal body.
 Now finally an explanation of life which makes sense!
 How can a bunch of physical matter come together and become alive?
 Somebody please explain that!
 You don’t get an adequate explanation from either a Biology class or a study on the Book of Genesis.
 Not that, “Oh there is an ethereal body,” answers it all either, but it seems promising.
-The ethereal body is not part of the physical realm, I don’t think, but it animates the clay of the physical body like puppeteer animates a puppet.
+The ethereal body is not part of the physical realm, I don’t think, but it animates the clay of the physical body like a puppeteer animates a puppet.
 All life, plants as well as animals, have an ethereal body.

 The third layer of the being I encountered in the Steiner study, the astral body, I had heard of before.
 I had heard of the aura, and the various colors it can manifest because I had known people who could see auras.
-(One of them was my own daughter (or is my own daughter, except that I haven’t heard her say anything about auras for a long, long time).)
-According to Steiner, we share the astral body with all animals.
+(One of them was my own daughter (is my own daughter, except that I haven’t heard her say anything about auras for a long, long time).)
+According to Steiner, humans and all animals have astral bodies.
 This is the body of feelings, emotions and passions which all animals have to one extent or another.

 The fourth layer is the I, or the ego, according to the word originally chosen by Helena Blavatsky in the early part of the last half of the 19th century, prior to, or at least prior to her becoming aware, that Sigmund Freud had used that word to mean that part of the self poseesed by a selfish arrogance, or at least that is what it has come to mean in current speech.
 Perhaps that is why, in his later writings, Steiner speaks of the Consciousness Soul.
 All we are trying to get across here is that this part of us is conscious, as opposed to being unconscious.
 A lot of our processes, including feelings and emotions, are done on the unconscious level.
-The part of us that is actually conscious we share with other human beings only.
+The part of us that is actually conscious is a part that only humans have.
 Other animals, though feeling, sentient beings, are completely unconscious, like ourselves during those times we are “flying on automatic pilot” as the saying goes, or operating on shear instinct.

 The last three layers of our being are not standard equipment.
 We make them ourselves.
 The Manas we make with our Consciousness Soul (our Ego) when we decide to do the right thing.
 It is as big and strong — or non-existent — as we decide.
 The Buddhi is what we make from our ethereal body, and the Atman is what we make from our physical body.
 These last three layers take discipline to develop.
 Apparently the last two require some kind of yogic practice.
 The parts of ourselves that we work on to develop are the only parts that are eternal.
 The other layers drop off one at a time during the death process.